Canner/WrenAI/wren-ai-service/README.md

 ### Run the Demo Application
   - Go to the `demo` folder and run `poetry install` to install the dependencies
-  - If you are using Python 3.12+, please also install `setuptools` in order to successfully install the dependencies of the wren-ui service
   - Execute the following commands to run the demo application:
     ```shell
     make start-app